kontainapp/guide-examples/examples/python/py-flask-hello/readme.md

 python                       3.9-slim             8c7051081f58   8 days ago          125MB
 kontainapp/runenv-python-3.8 v0.9.1               aee035a4b2bc   7 months ago        23.5MB
 ```

+**Please note that the Kontain based container is 23.5MB in size versus the "Slim" python-slim base container**

 # to run this example
 ```bash